SciML/NeuralPDE.jl/docs/src/tutorials/derivative_neural_network.md

 The accuracy and stability of numerical derivative decreases with each successive order.
-The accuracy of the entire solution is determined by the worst accuracy of one of the variables, in our case - the highest degree of the derivative.
-Meanwhile the computational cost of automatic differentation for higher orders grows the power in O(n^d), making even numerical differentiation much more efficient!
+The accuracy of the entire solution is determined by the worst accuracy of one of the variables, in our case, the highest degree of the derivative.
+Meanwhile, the computational cost of automatic differentiation for higher orders grows as O(n^d), making even numerical differentiation much more efficient!
 Given these two bad choices, there exists an alternative which can improve training speed and accuracy: using a system to represent the derivatives directly.